 Now if your family aren’t fans of peas, you are done!
 But, if your kids will eat peas, then take this to the next level and add in some sweet petite baby peas!
 I add about 1-2 cups, depending on how strong a presence you want the peas to take.

 This dish is best served hot.
 And then sit back and listen to the “Hmmms and Ahhh’s”.
 Or if your family is like mine, it will be dead silent as everyone digs in!

 Mind you my kids refuse to eat any pasta that doesn’t use a red marinara sauce.
 But I made them take 1 bite.
 Just 1 bite of this sensational chicken carbonara recipe.
 And that was all it took.
 They went back for seconds.
 Both boys went for seconds!
 And they often ask me to make it again.

 Whether it is summer, winter, spring, or autumn, this is a great way to curl up with the ultimate comfort of restaurant-quality chicken pasta!

 Curl up with our fun Doctor Who Pasta and watch some Doctor Who on the Telly and join me in swooning over the British and Scottish accents.
 Why Yes!
 I think that sounds like a great idea!

 Who is with me?

-If you think this recipe sounds great, make sure to share it with your friends on Facebook or Pin it for later!
+If you think this recipe sounds great, make sure to share it with your friends on Facebook using our easy share social media buttons or Pin it for later!